treeverse/lakeFS/README.md

 </p>

-## lakeFS is a data version control - Git for data
+## lakeFS is Data Version Control (Git for Data)

 lakeFS is an open-source tool that transforms your object storage into a Git-like repository.
 It enables you to manage your data lake the way you manage your code.

 With lakeFS you can build repeatable, atomic, and versioned data lake operations - from complex ETL jobs to data science and analytics.

 lakeFS supports AWS S3, Azure Blob Storage, and Google Cloud Storage as its underlying storage service.
-It is API compatible with S3 and works seamlessly with all modern data frameworks such as Spark, Hive, AWS Athena, Presto, etc.
+It is API compatible with S3 and works seamlessly with all modern data frameworks such as Spark, Hive, AWS Athena, DuckDB, and Presto.

+To get started see [Getting Started](#getting-started) below.

-For more information, see the [official lakeFS documentation](https://docs.lakefs.io).
+For more information, see the [documentation](https://docs.lakefs.io).

 ## Capabilities